 Dr. Martin’s research interests include elucidation of optimal models for Emergency Department-based HIV and hepatitis C testing and acute care disease burden epidemiology in developing countries.
 His research and other Global Health-related initiatives have culminated in a host of publications in high-impact, peer-reviewed journals.
 Dr. Martin has garnered grant support for his research from federal and state agencies, industry, and academic institutions.

-Recognized for his leadership, and now serving as Immediate Past-President, Dr. Martin recently completed a term as President of the Society for Academic Emergency Medicine (SAEM)—the premier association representing researchers and educators in Emergency Medicine.
+Recognized for his leadership, Dr. Martin completed a term as President of the Society for Academic Emergency Medicine (SAEM)—the premier association representing researchers and educators in Emergency Medicine.
 Before that, he completed a one-year term each as President-Elect and Secretary-Treasurer of the Society.
 Dr. Martin is also the founder and a Past-President of SAEM’s Global Emergency Medicine Academy.
 In 2020, Dr. Martin was appointed by the Mayor of Milwaukee to the City of Milwaukee Board of Health for an indefinite term.
 He is the 2018 recipient of the Marcus L. Martin, M.D.
 Leadership Award—a prestigious award given by SAEM’s Academy of Diversity and Inclusion in Emergency Medicine.
 Dr. Martin was recently named recipient of the 2020 Drexel University College of Medicine Distinguished Alumnus Award as well as of the 2020 Georges Benjamin, M.D.
 Award for excellence in education, service, and research by the National Medical Association’s Emergency Medicine Section.

 Dr. Martin is a fellow of the American College of Emergency Physicians and the American Academy of Emergency Medicine.